Quick Answer

 ~$50 | 600 lumens max | USB-C rechargeable (26650 or 21700) | IP67 | ~280g

-This is the light that competitors keep recommending for a reason.
-The BLF LT1 is a camp lantern, not a handheld, and it fills a gap that most survival flashlight lists ignore: area illumination.
-During power outages, you don’t need a focused beam — you need a room lit up so your family can eat dinner, play cards, or just feel safe.
+This light fills a gap that most survival flashlight lists ignore: area illumination.
+During power outages, you don’t need a focused beam — you need a room lit so your family can eat dinner, play cards, or just feel safe.
 The LT1 delivers warm, adjustable-color-temperature light for up to 50 hours on low.
-I’ve used it through two multi-day outages and it’s replaced candles entirely in my home kit.
+I’ve used it through two multi-day outages, and it’s replaced candles entirely in my home kit.
 Con: Too large for a pocket or pack side pocket.
 Best for: Home power outage preparedness, base camp, family shelter.

 Black Diamond Spot 400-R — Best Survival Headlamp